South Campus Rail Trail

 Click here to view the TrailForks map.
 TrailForks is a free app you can download on your smartphone to navigate the routes.
 There is a north loop and a south loop, and individual trails featured on each loop.
 Please follow the IMBA Rules of the Trail when using the single track trails; mountain bikers yield to foot traffic, and descending riders yield to climbing riders.
-The single track bike trails are maintained on a volunteer basis by local organizations, including the Oxford Cycling and the Ole Miss Cycling Club.
-For more information on getting involved with trail maintenance, please contact these two organizations.
+The local bike club, Oxford Cycling, will still maintain the single track bike trails that connect to the main rail-bed trail.
+For more information on getting involved with trail maintenance, please contact that organization.

 The property and trails marked on the map are to be used for outdoor recreational purposes only.
 Approved recreational activities include walking, jogging, and bicycling.
 Unauthorized vehicles are prohibited, including ATVs, UTVs, dirt bikes, motorized vehicles, or battery assisted vehicles.
 University of Mississippi and City of Oxford authorized vehicles are permitted.
 To help preserve the natural habitat of the South Campus Rail Trail, the following activities are prohibited: hunting, fishing, camping, littering, disturbing wildlife, harming plants, horseback riding, and collecting or digging for artifacts.
 Dogs must be leashed on the South Campus Rail Trail; please pick up after your dog (there are dog waste bags at two locations along the trail).
 Please be respectful to other visitors and help preserve the natural habitat of the South Campus Rail Trail and surrounding areas.
 Safety cannot be guaranteed and hazards are inevitable elements in a natural environment.
 All visitors entering this property enter at their own risk, assume the risk of injury and are responsible for their own safety.
 The University of Mississippi does not maintain the single track bike trail network and is not responsible to visitors for any injury or property damage occurring on the South Campus Rail Trail or any other portion of property adjacent to the South Campus Rail Trail.
 Recommendations for a safe recreation experience include carrying a cell phone (service is not guaranteed), stay with a friend or group, do not trespass on surrounding property, and be a good neighbor and watch out for others.
 Patrons of the trail are asked to follow the Leave No Trace Principles listed below: